ello/wtf/_posts/policies/2015-05-01-future-publishing.md

 categories: policies
 position: 3
 ---
 If all goes as planned, this will appear around 10am on May 1st.
-Neat. :bread: {{ ':smiley:' | emojify }}
+Neat. :bread: :smiley:.

 Ello was created by idealists who believe that the essential nature of all human beings is to be kind, considerate, helpful, intelligent, responsible, and respectful of others.